Skip To The Main Content

 C1: Endotoxins and Pyrogens: Next Generation Testing Platforms

-Moderator: Simleen Kaur, MSc, Biologist, Team Lead, OCBQ, CBER, U.S. FDA
+Biologist, Team Lead, OCBQ, CBER, U.S. FDA

 It is time to remove barriers and adopt innovative platforms for detection of Endotoxins and Pyrogens during production and testing of pharmaceutical products.
 The proven efficacy of the modern methods provides an opportunity for the pharmaceutical industry to modernize traditional procedures and contribute significantly to the conservation of animals.
 This session will focus on evaluation of Recombinant Factor C and Monocyte Activation Test for safety testing during manufacturing and release of products.

-10:45 | Characterization of Endotoxin Detecting Recombinant Factor C Products for Evaluation of Manufacturing Quality and Assay Performance
+10:45 | Characterization of Endotoxin-Detecting rFC Products for Evaluation of Manufacturing Quality and Assay Performance

-11:05 | Suitability of rFC-Based Endotoxin Tests: A Comparison Study Including Different Pharmaceutically Relevant Grades of Water
+11:05 | Suitability of rFC-Based Endotoxin Tests: A Comparison Study Including Different Pharmaceutically-Relevant Grades of Water

-Andre Kriegeskorte, PhD, Global Expert Microbiology, GSK
+Global Expert Microbiology, GSK

-11:25 | Monocyte Activation Test: A Case Study from Method Development and Validation to Release Testing of Drug Products
+11:25 | MAT: A Case Study from Method Development and Validation to Release Testing of Drug Products

-Maria Gajewi, Manager Endotoxin Services, Microcoat Biotechnologie GmbH
+Manager Endotoxin Services, Microcoat Biotechnologie GmbH

 Jonas van den Berg, Global Quality Manager, Roche Diagnostics GmbH